Angoon bombardment

-The Angoon Bombardment was the destruction of the Tlingit village of Angoon, Alaska, by US Naval forces under Commander Edgar C. Merriman and Michael A. Healy in October 1882.
+The Angoon bombardment was the destruction of the Tlingit village of Angoon, Alaska, by US Naval forces under Commander Edgar C. Merriman and Michael A. Healy in October 1882.

 A Tlingit shaman was accidentally killed while working on a whaling ship.
 Tlingit villagers demanded two hundred blankets in compensation from the North West Trading Company.
 The Tlingit allegedly took two hostages to secure the compensation, and the US Navy went to Angoon to rescue them.
 The hostages were released upon the arrival of the naval expedition.
 Commander Merriman demanded four hundred blankets from the Tlingit in tribute.
 When the Tlingit delivered just eighty-one blankets, Merriman's forces destroyed the village.

 Public reaction to the bombardment was instrumental to the passage of the First Organic Act of 1884 which transferred Alaska from military to civilian control.

-The Navy did not apologize for its actions until 2024.
+The Navy apologized for its actions in 2024.

 Background

 Following the Alaska Purchase, the United States Army came to Alaska to serve as the civil administering entity of the Department of Alaska.
 Administration of the department was transferred to the United States Navy in 1879.
 The U.S. authorities used common law, while the Tlingit people used indigenous law.
 Americans generally characterized the Tlingit legal framework as based on "revenge"; in actuality it was more complex and involved "peace ceremonies" which included compensation in either goods or human lives.

 In 1869, two major conflicts took place between the army and Tlingit groups following retribution killings by the Tlingit against whites: